-I also backed up the remedies I provided with clinical research that validated the fact that homeopathy can easily treat insomnia and aid in sleeping longer and better.
+I also backed up the remedies I provided with clinical research that validated the fact that Homeopathy can easily treat insomnia and substantially aid in sleeping longer and better.

-Additionally, I also shared personal and anecdotal experiences using sleep remedies such as Coffea Cruda.
+Additionally, I also shared my and other people’s experiences using sleep remedies such as Coffea Cruda.
 Which still to this day has worked wonders for more people.

 Some of this advice may be obvious; some may not.
 The key though is to utilize most or all of my methods listed.

 If you follow this advice, I can confidently guarantee that you can sleep soundly.
 And yes, I have tried these things myself.

 Here are the natural cures: